 If a non-voting member of Council has been proxied a vote by a voting member, the non-voting member is expected to vote in the manner as the proxying member would be expected to vote.
 If the non-voting member is unable to do so in good conscience, he/she should not accept the proxy.

 At the start of all Council Meetings, when the Speaker commences business, attendance shall be taken of all present members.
 This attendance shall be noted in the minutes for each meeting.
-During attendance, the Speaker and Director of Internal Affairs shall also recognize all valid proxies and conduct a count for quorum.
+During attendance, the Speaker and Director of Governance shall also recognize all valid proxies and conduct a count for quorum.

-Unless extenuating circumstances have been communicated prior to the start of the Council meeting to the Director of Internal Affairs, a member who is more than 15 minutes late for a meeting shall be considered to have been “absent” for that meeting in the sense of B.7 above.
-It is up to the discretion of the Speaker, in consultation with the Director of Internal Affairs, to determine the definition of “extenuating circumstances” when it comes to tardiness or absence from a Council meeting.
+Unless extenuating circumstances have been communicated prior to the start of the Council meeting to the Director of Governance, a member who is more than 15 minutes late for a meeting shall be considered to have been “absent” for that meeting in the sense of B.7 above.
+It is up to the discretion of the Speaker, in consultation with the Director of Governance, to determine the definition of “extenuating circumstances” when it comes to tardiness or absence from a Council meeting.

-The Director of Internal Affairs should maintain an up-to-date attendance record and have it available at each Council.
+The Director of Governance should maintain an up-to-date attendance record and have it available at each Council.
 Upon request by any EngSoc member present at Council, the attendance record for any voting or non-voting member of Council for the current term will be verbally announced.

 Substantive Motions